GlobalFishingWatch/vessel-classification/README.md

 # Data layout

-The classifiction pipeline has multiple stages, computing: feature generation, port inference, encounters, model training, vessel type inference, fishing locality inference, accuracy evaluation.
-This is implemented in several stages, each requiring outputs to disk.
+The production classification pipeline has multiple stages, computing: feature generation, port inference, encounters, model training, vessel type inference, fishing locality inference, accuracy evaluation.
+This is implemented in several stages, each requiring outputs to GCS.
 In addition we run experiments of our own to improve or develop the pipeline further.
 We need the data to be laid out systematically on GCS.
 Currently we use the following structure:

 * `world-fishing-827/data-production` (prod)
   * `classification`